-- A. When the product is not received or paid for by the purchaser at a business location of a remote seller in a Taxing Jurisdiction, the sale is considered delivered to the location where receipt by the purchaser (or the purchaser's recipient, designated as such by the purchaser) occurs, including the location indicated by instructions for delivery as supplied by the purchaser (or recipient) and as known to the seller. - B. When the product is received or paid for by a purchaser who is physically present at a business location of a Remote Seller in a Taxing Jurisdiction the sale is considered to have been made in the Taxing Jurisdiction where the purchaser is present even if delivery of the product takes place in another Taxing Jurisdiction.
-Such sales are reported and tax remitted directly to the Taxing Jurisdiction not to the Commission. - C. For products transferred electronically, or other sales where the remote seller or marketplace facilitator lacks a delivery address for the purchaser, the remote seller or marketplace facilitator shall consider the point of delivery the sale to the billing address of the buyer.
+(1) When the product is not received or paid for by the purchaser at a business location of a remote seller in a taxing-member jurisdiction, the sale is considered delivered to the location where receipt by the purchaser (or the purchaser's recipient, designated as such by the purchaser) occurs, including the location indicated by instructions for delivery as supplied by the purchaser (or recipient) and as known to the seller.

+(2) When the product is received or paid for by a purchaser who is physically present at a business location of a remote seller in a taxing member jurisdiction the sale is considered to have been made in the taxing member jurisdiction where the purchaser is present even if delivery of the product takes place in another taxing member jurisdiction.
+Such sales are reported and tax remitted directly to the taxing member jurisdiction, not to the commission.